Guitar amp guide: Contour, resonance, presence and other guitar amp knobs

 “Your sound gets more present and you get closer to the speaker, but the volume is stable.”

-The presence knob boosts your upper treble frequencies.
-What resonance is for the low-end, is the presence knob for the high-end.
+The presence knob on amp boosts your upper treble frequencies.
+What resonance is for the low-end, is the guitar amp presence knob for the high-end.
 If you want a low-focus guitar, you turn the presence down.
 If you want your guitar to be the main focus of a song, turn it up; but too much presence means too much treble.

 “The bright switch left its throne to the presence.
-It ads treble to the mids and basses.”
+It ads treble to the mid and bass frequencies.”

 The bright switch’s circuit works pretty similarly to the presence knob but as it is a switch, it doesn’t let us fine-tune its amount.
 It’s as simple as it sounds, it makes your tone brighter, more present and more treble.